kkolontay/TheWorld/README.md

 # TheWorld
- Full list of county with characteristis
+ Full list of county with characteristics